 Applications from pupils attending other schools and wishing to transfer to Monkstown Park Junior School will be considered subject to the availability of a place.
 Information concerning the pupil's educational progress to date and the reasons for the proposed transfer will be required- see above.
 The School reserves the right to refuse admission to pupils seeking to transfer from other schools.

-As MPJS is a feeder school for CBC Senior School, the boys are entitled to apply for a place in CBC Senior Boys School if they have been with the Junior School for at least 3 full academic years.
+As MPJS is a feeder school for CBC Senior School, the boys are entitled to apply for a place in the Senior School provided they have been with the Junior School for at least 3 full academic years.
 Applications should be made separately to CBC Senior School.

 Parents and prospective pupils are welcome to come and visit the school, to meet the Principal and see the school in action.

 Appeals Procedure in the event of Refusal of Admission

 The Principal has the right to refuse admission to the school. parents who have been refused admission for their child may appeal the decision in writing to the Principal who will forward any such appeal to the Board of management for consideration.
 The Board will consider such an appeal following which the decision of the Board will be communicated to the parents.